Massachusetts College of Art and Design

 - Phone: (617) 879-7222

 - Financial Aid Page

-Massachusetts College of Art and Design, located in Boston, Massachusetts, is a public art institution that offers interested students a comprehensive education and training in the fields of art and design.
-Massachusetts College of Art and Design offers at least twenty different programs available, including degrees as high as a Master's degree being the highest level available.
-Here are the programs with more popularity among aspiring artists are listed below:
+Massachusetts College of Art and Design, located in Boston, MA, is a public art institution that offers interested students career training and education in the fields of art and design.
+Massachusetts College of Art and Design offers more than twenty different programs available, and it awards degrees up to a Master's degree being the highest level available.
+Here are the programs with more popularity among aspiring artists:

 - Graphic Design

 - Fashion Design

 Student and special services are available at Massachusetts College of Art and Design, providing personal and academic assistance for students, which includes:

 - Online classes